 The department has many different types of trainees including psychiatry residents and fellows, medical students, and psychology interns, externs, and postdoctoral fellows.
 UCM is made up of several different inpatient and outpatient units.
 In Hyde Park (approximately 5 miles south of downtown Chicago), inpatient facilities include the Center for Care and Discovery (CCD), Bernard Mitchell Hospital, and Comer Children's Hospital.
 Most outpatient/ambulatory services for adults are provided in the Duchossois Center for Advanced Medicine (D-CAM) and outpatient/ambulatory services for children are provided in Comer.
 The Department of Psychiatry and Behavioral Neuroscience faculty offices and outpatient services reside in the Billings Hospital section of the main medical center campus complex.
 UCM is a Level I Trauma Center and provides emergency services for adults and children.
 UCM has partnerships with other community hospitals (e.g., La Rabida, Ingalls, Silver Cross, AdventHealth, etc.) and provides ambulatory services in outpatient clinics across the greater Chicagoland area.
 We also have an academic affiliation with Northshore University Health Systems located in Evanston, IL.
 UCM is currently in a phase of tremendous growth with new partnerships and affiliations being developed on an ongoing basis.
 The UCM patient population includes patients from both the local academic community and areas whose residents are predominantly underserved and low income.
 Patients seeking services in the UCM system comprise a diverse, multiethnic, multilingual population with complex medical and psychosocial needs.
-The fellow will have opportunities to work with patients across many individual differences variables including socio-economic status, education, culture, religion, language, national origin, gender, and sexual orientation.
+The fellow will have opportunities to work with patients across many individual differences variables including socio-economic status, race/ethnicity, education, culture, religion, language, national origin, gender, and sexual orientation.

 Most of the fellowship experience is with outpatients referred from within and outside of the academic medical center, though there will also be opportunities to develop inpatient consultation skills.
-In general, our neuropsychology fellows provide services on the main University of Chicago medical center campus with a couple of exceptions.
-Adult Neuropsychology fellows typically complete a rotation at the Center for Comprehensive Care and Research on Memory Disorders, located at the South Shore Senior Care Clinic, 4.5 miles away from the main UCM campus in Hyde Park (although this clinic is currently operating at the main campus during pandemic protocols).
-The fellow also completes a rotation in the Department's Northwest Indiana satellite clinic, located in Merrillville IN, a 45-minute drive away.
+In general, our neuropsychology fellows provide services on the main University of Chicago medical center campus, with the exception of the rotation in the Department's Northwest Indiana satellite clinic, located in Merrillville IN, a 45-minute drive away.